kunalphalswal/Machine-Learning/Transformers/Transformers.md

 - Still not sure, how this solves the original problem of self-attention being unable to understand semantics.

 *Ques: How does self-attention incorporate long-range dependencies?
 Does it have the complete input as input to each level of self attention so that dot product is calculated between each pair of words?*
+- Question is basically how do you handle input that exceeds sequence length.

+## After Self-Attention
+- We input the output of self-attention to a multi-layer perceptron.
+- And what purpose does that serve other than simply fitting to the input data.

+QUES: Why does attention & this combination of attention and MLP yield results so good?

+## Layer Normalization
+- Used to keep the data from getting too large for calculation?
+- Applied after each attention and each MLP operation.
+- Combines residual connections with the input to generate the output.
+The residual connections help maintain the identity of data and limit the effect of operation on it?